SomarISE/BroCode-Java-Journey/README.md

 # 🚀 BroCode Java Journey

 Welcome to my Java learning repository!
-I am a former Technion Engineering student currently mastering Java and Linux environments (WSL) to prepare for a career in high-tech (Target: Nvidia).
+I am a former Technion  student currently mastering Java and Linux environments (WSL) to prepare for a career in high-tech (Target: Nvidia).

 ## 🛠 Tech Stack
 * **Language:** Java 17